Three of Turkey's Hidden Gems

 The cliffs themselves, and the pools spread over them, would be enough of a draw for a very enjoyable and scenic day trip.
 However at the top of the cliffs sits our second hidden gem, ruined city of Hierapolis.

-Cleopatra's pool at Hierapolis
+Cleopatra's Pools at Hierapolis

 Hierapolis is older than the Roman Empire, and the thermal baths there have been dated to the second century BC.
 The ruins at the top of the cliffs are Roman though, and once there you can explore the ancient amphitheatre, the standing facades of numerous classical buildings and, best of all, swim in the warm pools that have stood on the spot since antiquity.